stcarrez/ada-awa/README.md

 These projects are provided as tarball in 'external' directory.
 They are distributed under different licenses (GNU GPL).
-They are not compiled unless you tell configure to do so.

 The AWA framework integrates a set unit tests and provides a framework to build unit tests for AWA applications.
 The unit tests are based on